 Some residents have been identified by the NHS as being clinically extremely vulnerable as they have a very specific medical condition that makes them at higher risk of severe illness if they contract COVID-19.

-- You are advised not to go to the shops.
-Use online shopping if you can, or ask others to collect and deliver shopping for you.
-For more information, view our Support section
+You are advised not to go to the shops.
+Use online shopping if you can, or ask others to collect and deliver shopping for you (friends and family, or NHS Volunteer Responders - call 0808 196 3646 8am to 8pm, seven days a week).

 Advice to the clinically extremely vulnerable has been and remains advisory.

-The government food boxes have now stopped and will not be reintroduced during this period of national restrictions.
+The Government food boxes have now stopped and will not be reintroduced.
 However, there are a number of ways you can still access support.

 The NHS Volunteer Responders can continue to go shopping for you and pick up prescriptions.
 A check in and chat service is available for regular talks over the phone.
 You can contact them by calling 0808 196 3646 8am to 8pm, seven days a week.
 More information is available on the NHS Volunteer Responders website.